 The maximum image life can be obtained by using pigment inks with a recommended media.
 To further extend the life use a UV laminate.

 Are there any special requirements for the media waste?

-Generally there are none.
-However, it is always best to dispose of waste in accordance to local requirements.
+Generally, there are none.
+However, it is always best to dispose of waste in accordance with local requirements.